uncloud-registry/StorageBeat/er-post.md

 If we aren't able to use the service, the service is *unavailable.*

 Unavailability can be **local** to the data being requested, or **global** in that it affects the entire service.
-It can also be **temporary** or **permanent.**

-* **local, recoverable.** Data is subject to errors that the provider's internal systems are able to repair.
-* **local, permanent.** The service has unrecoverably lost access to data.
-This is known as a **durability failure.**
-* **global, temporary.** System is down temporarily and requests time out or report internal errors.
-Typical explanations for this type of failure are request congestion or general maintenance.
-* **global, permanent.** Service has completely ceased to function, for example because the provider discontinued the service.

-All four categories of risk can be mitigated by **service diversification**, a core feature of decentralised storage.
+It can also be **temporary** or **permanent.** All four of the categories so defined can be mitigated by **service diversification**, a core feature of decentralised storage.

-* **global** outages are generally those that affect some service *gateway*.
+* **Global** outages are generally those that affect some service *gateway*.
 A single backend service can often be accessed through multiple gateways without the client needing to pay for capacity rental multiple times, offering a cost effective route to diversification.
   A common example of this is a decentralised storage backend based on a p2p network: often, most accesses will be through a (centralised) web portal for convenience, but in case such is not available, the p2p network is always there as a fallback.
 The p2p network may also itself be considered a diversified network of gateways.
-* **local** outages are to do with data loss.
+* **Local** outages are a consequence of data loss.
 A typical feature of web3 storage systems is that a system of *storage proofs* provides some assurance that data remains available to the service provider.
+  A local outage that is thought to be unrecoverable is called a **durability failure**.

 The question of *correct functioning* depends heavily on the nature of expectations about what this means.
 Some basic expectations are as follows: